darrenldl/blockyarchive/BLKAR_SPECS.md

    - For each sequence number, calculate the block position and try to parse

    - Each valid block is loaded into the RS codec, and repair process starts for the current block set when the current block set is filled
-7. If current blockset contains enough blocks for repair, but repair process failed to start due to the block count reaching the calculated total block count
-   - This indicates blocks are missing due to truncation

-   - The the RS codec is invoked once to attempt repair, and write out remaining blocks if repair is successful

 #### Handling of irreparable blocks